 Aug.
 24, 2012 – Designing library research assignments for undergraduates can be a complex process.
 Many instructors make assumptions about their students: experience in doing research projects in high school or freshman year, familiarity in using online search tools, knowledge of potential sources like newspapers, magazines, and academic journals, and an understanding of how knowledge is organized.
 Instead, students come from a wide variety of backgrounds and may have had little or no exposure to the research process.

 As mentioned in a recent Chronicle of Higher Education article, this results in confused students.
 Instructors try to steer their students away from sources like Wikipedia by stating, "use no Internet sources on this assignment," which student interpret to mean not to use online, library-subscription databases or to avoid electronic journals in favor of print copies.
+(This is a larger problem now that we have discarded so much of our print journals as we purchase online backfiles.)

 Students assume all information is instantly available, waiting too late to start their assignments to take advantage of services like interlibrary loan or recalling checked out books.